 How much weight does aluminum save, compared to a conventional steel upfit?

-“You can reduce the weight of our van interiors by 35 to 45 percent with aluminum versus steel,” said Haith of Masterack, which designs and manufactures van interior storage systems from a wide range of materials, including conventional steel, aluminum, and composites.
+“You can reduce the weight of our van interiors by 35% to 45% with aluminum versus steel,” said Haith of Masterack, which designs and manufactures van interior storage systems from a wide range of materials, including conventional steel, aluminum, and composites.

-Bonham provided this frame of reference: “If we compare our standard 8-foot aluminum service body to our comparable steel body, we’re looking at 1,100 lbs. for steel versus 540 lbs. for aluminum, or approximately 45 percent in weight savings.”
+Bonham provided this frame of reference: “If we compare our standard 8-foot aluminum service body to our comparable steel body, we’re looking at 1,100 lbs. for steel versus 540 lbs. for aluminum, or approximately 45% in weight savings.”